Updated: Dec 22, 2022

 Not that non-economic damages tend to be more challenging to prove.
 After all, there are no receipts and records of emotional or intangible losses.

-It is often advised that you start keeping notes or a journal about what you're experiencing at work.
+You are often advised to keep notes or a journal about what you're experiencing at work.
 This is a great way to show how you've felt at the time and show the gravity of the emotional distress you're going through.

 However, it's always better to consult a California employment lawyer.
 An attorney knows how to build a solid case, which is vital to show you deserve the compensation you're compelling your boss to pay you.